week nine 1100 words

 Find the correct word.

-virulent blatant venom spew entourage
+blatant venom spew entourage virulent

 throw up, vomit, eject